What are the other Names for this Condition? (Also known as/Synonyms)

 A physician can perform several examinations in order to monitor the state of Diabetes and prevent medical issues associated with Diabetes, such as:

-- Check the skin and bones on the feet and legs; check feet to see if they are becoming numb.
+- Check the skin and bones on the feet and legs; check the feet to see if they are becoming numb.

 - Examine the eyes with a unique lighted instrument, called an ophthalmoscope.